Table of Contents_

 Point and shoot cameras tend to be much cheaper than digital SLR cameras, as they are intended to be purchased by average consumers and not by professional shutterbugs.
 You can usually pick up a point and shoot for less than 1/3rd of the cost of a high-grade DSLR.
 Of course, many amateurs simply stick with the cameras included with their smartphones or related mobile devices, for simplicity’s sake.

 Point and shoot models are typically smaller and weigh much less than digital SLR cameras.
+They sometimes make a great vlogging camera for under $300.
 This makes them easy to pack away in a suitcase for a vacation or to simply stuff it in a drawer when not in use.
 DSLRs can be heavy, relatively clunky, and often require a dedicated travel case or storage container.
-If you are an amateur photographer, get your water wings with a point and shoot before moving on to the more complex and heavier DSLR camera.
+If you are an amateur photographer, get your water wings with a point and shoot before moving on to the more complex and heavier DSLR camera with a gimbal.

 Durability will depend on make and model, but DSLR camera manufacturers assume a certain level of professionalism amongst their customer base.
 In other words, DSLRs are not typically made to survive accidental drops and the like.
 Compact cameras, such as point and shoots, can usually survive a fall or two before receiving any damage, as even their LCD screens are protected.
 Of course, you can always benefit from a screen protector, a dedicated storage case, and various levels of protective padding.